iloveponies/120-hour-epic-sax-marathon/basic-tools.markdown

 The heart of every Leiningen project is the file `project.clj` at the top level of the projects directroy tree.
-It contains information about the projects name, version and dependecies among others.
+It contains information about the projects name, version and dependecies among other things.

 ## Git